elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 And now we can fill out our functions with the existing example we created in our `main` function.
-Note that we're only going to add a single list item for now, and then we're going to extract our data into a separate list:
+Note that we're only going to add a single list item for now, and then we're going to extract our data (the data currently consists of the game titles like `"Platform Game"`) into a separate list:

 ```elm
 gamesIndex : Html msg